ONCOREF™ Genomic DNA (gDNA)

-The Onco-Ref™ Genomic DNA (gDNA) Reference Standards represent biologically-relevant control material that can be used for diagnostic assay development or can be used in routine monitoring of assay performance in a CLIA laboratory environment.
-The Onco-Ref™ Genomic DNA (gDNA) Reference Standards can be directly incorporated into the sample processing workflows for assay optimization, evaluate assay sensitivity and specificity, and analyze the impact of workflow changes on downstream analysis.
+The ONCOREF™ Genomic DNA (gDNA) Reference Standards are biologically-relevant quality control material that can be used for diagnostic assay development or for routine monitoring of assay performance of a clinical laboratory workflow.
+The ONCOREF™ Genomic DNA (gDNA) Reference Standards is an ideal reference material for optimizing the assay workflows, evaluate assay sensitivity and specificity, and analyze the impact of workflow changes (i.e reagent lot changes) on downstream analysis.

 Derived from our genetically engineered isogenic cell lines, the ONCOREF™ Genomic DNA (gDNA) Reference Standards represent biologically-relevant controls for use in assay development and/or routine QC monitoring of assay performance.
 These standards can be implemented to optimize sample processing workflows (e.g. extraction efficiency, reagent lot changes, workflow step modifications) and to asses assay sensitivity (i.e. LOD) and specificity (i.e. cross reactivity).

 - Most comprehensive MAPK mutation panel on the market